 Two Bassinets at a Time

 Sure, the Graco Modes and cynebaby can accept a single car seat and transform into a travel system.
 That’s great and all, but what about the families with twins?
 With the Vista V2, you can attach two infant car seats.
-Place an infant car seat on both attachments to create the ultimate travel system for twin parents.
+Place MESA car seats on both attachments to create the ultimate travel system for twin parents.